new92/InstaTools/IsVer/README.md

 # IsVer 🔭

-IsVer is a handy Python script designed to analyze and report on the Instagram followings of a user.
+**Long description:** IsVer is a handy Python script designed to analyze and report on the Instagram followings of a user.
 With IsVer, you can effortlessly identify and keep track of the verified accounts that a user follows on Instagram, providing valuable insights into their network.
 Stay informed about the presence of verified users in your Instagram connections with this user-friendly script. **Works for both public and private accounts**

 > If you find value in this repository, please consider giving it a star and/or forking it.
 Your support greatly encourages me to create more repositories like this one.

+**Short description:** IsVer analyzes Instagram followings to identify verified accounts a user follows, offering insights into their network.

 ## Set up and run IsVer 🚀